Pyramid (Australian game show)

-Pyramid is an Australian children's quiz show screening on the Nine Network from 2009-2015 hosted by Shura Taft.
+Pyramid is an Australian children's quiz show screening on the Nine Network from 2009 to 2015 hosted by Shura Taft.
 It is co-produced by Sony Pictures Television (the owner of the franchise) and produced by Sydney-based Ambience Entertainment (a production arm of Omnilab Media).
 It began broadcasting on 1 September 2009 and is filmed in front of a live studio audience.
 It involves two teams competing in games of "vocal charades".
 The show is based on the 1979 United States game show The Junior Partner Pyramid, a children's variant of the Sony Pictures Television Pyramid franchise.